IceHe/lib/mac/setup-guide.md

 How to enable :

-1. Run the command :
+1. Execute the command :

     ```bash
     defaults write -g ApplePressAndHoldEnabled -bool false